tiagofsanchez/reactnd-chirper-app/src/questions.md

 However, in my action creator we don't have and `action.tweet.id`, so how is that being generated?

+## Why we never used mapDispatchToProps?

 ## Other detais and things that I am confused with:

 ### What is `match` property that is being passed to <TweetPage />?

 Well, apparently it passes the props that we want as an objet to our component and in this case we used it as a mean to get the id and mimic the way that the app would work.

-### All across the project, I haven't put sorted my tweets
+### TODOS: All across the project, I haven't sorted my tweets